 Stephen chairs the Highways Committee and is a member of the health and safety regulation committee.

-Joanna is an executive member of the board and was appointed interim chief executive in January 2016.
+Joanna is an executive member of the board and was appointed chief executive in February 2017.

 Joanna joined the ORR board in March 2014 as executive director of railway markets and economics and was responsible for ORR's longer term economic regulatory role including planning for the next funding period.